Changes to the volunteering process at Glenelg Primary School

 - Work health and safety information

-Part B (only volunteers who haven’t done these sections online need to stay for these sections); approximately 45 minutes
+Part B (only volunteers who haven’t done Part B/Part C sections online need to stay for this section); approximately 15 minutes

 - Responding to Abuse and Neglect Education and Care (RAN-EC) course for volunteers

-Upcoming sessions at GPS; all sessions cover Part A then Part B. Please choose whichever session is convenient for you.
-You do not need to book; simply turn up and ensure that you add your name to a sign-on sheet
+Upcoming sessions at GPS; all sessions cover Part A, then Part B, then Part C. Please choose whichever session is convenient for you.
+You do not need to book; simply turn up and ensure that you add your name to a sign-on sheet.

 Role descriptions for volunteers: